akingscote/akingscote.github.io/_posts/2024-12-08-microsoft-azure-cross-tenant-vm-domain-join.md

 Go to your Virtual Machine, select Extensions from the sidebar, and search for the extension:
 ![](../images/vm-domain-join/azure-ad-based-windows-login.png)

-Here is a snippet to John Savil's explanation to using the [Azure AD VM Join extension](https://youtu.be/9xpf3jZBzhQ?si=KlNWqMlWa96yWrc1&t=643).
+Here is a snippet of John Savil's explanation of using the [Azure AD VM Join extension](https://youtu.be/9xpf3jZBzhQ?si=KlNWqMlWa96yWrc1&t=643).

 The extension will enable a managed identity on your Virtual Machine, and will join itself to your tenant.